 But, how can you find relevant market influencers without wasting time needlessly?

 There are tools that can not only help you find influencers fast, but also help you validate their influence.

-In the following post you’re going to find out the exact process that I use to generate an incredible list of influencers within my market/niche along with a detailed set of data that allows me to finely target who I reach out to.
+One such tool is Inkybee and in this post, I’ll show you the exact process I use to generate lists of niche influencers, along with a detailed set of data that allows me to finely target who I reach out to.

 1. Setup your list of blogs

 InkyBee is perfectly setup for influence research as it organises data into lists, so your first step is to setup a list ready for you to add influencers to.